-Autism can be cured
+MYTH: Autism can be cured

+FACT: People are born autistic and it's a lifelong condition.
+It cannot be cured or prevented, and people do not grow out of it.
 Our research shows that this is one of the most common misconceptions about autism: 30-55% of Australians agree/are unsure that autism can be cured.
-People are born with autism and it's a lifelong condition.
-It cannot be cured or prevented, and people do not grow out of it.

-Autism is a mental illness or disease
+MYTH: Autism is a mental illness or disease

+FACT: Autistic people are not mentally ill (although mental illness commonly cooccurs with autism), nor do they have a disease.
 Autistic brains are simply 'wired' differently to neurotypical brains.
-Autistic people are not mentally ill (although mental illness commonly co-occurs with autism), nor do they have a disease.

-Vaccines or emotionless parenting cause autism
+MYTH: Vaccines or emotionless parenting cause autism

-The fact is, there is no specific cause of autism.
+FACT: There is no specific cause of autism.
 The myth that vaccines, particularly the MMR vaccine, cause autism has long been debunked by medical science.
-However this misconception remains - our research shows that 12% of Australians agree/are unsure that vaccines cause autism.
-Parenting style can certainly influence how an autistic child is able to cope with the world, but it is definitely not the cause of autistic behaviour.
+However this misconception remains and our research shows that 12% of Australians agree/are unsure that vaccines cause autism.

+Parenting style can certainly influence how an autistic child is able to cope with the world, but it is definitely not the cause of autism.

-Autistic people do not experience empathy
+MYTH: Autistic people do not experience empathy

-Autistic individuals feel as much, if not more, empathy than others.
-However they may have trouble detecting emotions from unspoken interpersonal communication like body language or tone of voice.
-When emotions are communicated more directly, people with autism are much more likely to feel empathy and compassion for others, but they may express it in ways that are harder to recognise or have trouble expressing it.
+FACT: Autistic people feel a range of empathy levels just as non-autistic people do.
+However, autistic people may have trouble detecting emotions from unspoken interpersonal communication like body language or tone of voice.
+When emotions are communicated more directly, autistic people are much more likely to feel empathy and compassion for others.
+They may have trouble expressing it or they may express it in ways that are different or harder to recognise.

-Autistic people are violent
+MYTH: Autistic people are violent

-There is no evidence that autistic people are more violent than those without autism.
+FACT: There is no evidence that autistic people are more violent than non-autistic people.
 In fact, autistic people are more likely to be the victims of violence than perpetrators.
 If aggressive behaviors are shown by an autistic person, they are most likely caused by frustration, physical and/or sensory overload, or similar issues.

-Only boys are autistic
+MYTH: Only boys are autistic

-The current estimated ratio of autistic boys and men, to autistic girls and women, is 3:1.
+FACT: The current estimated ratio of autistic boys and men, to autistic girls and women, is 3:1.
 However girls and women are more likely to be misdiagnosed, or diagnosed later, than boys and men.

-The ongoing systemic failure to identify and diagnose autistic girls and women results from a lack of recognition and understanding across sectors of the differences in how autism presents in girls and women compared to boys and men, as well as historic gender biases in autism screening and diagnostic tools.
+The ongoing systemic failure to identify and diagnose autistic girls and women results from a lack of recognition and understanding across sectors of the differences in how autism can present in girls and women compared to boys and men.
+This is in addition to historic gender biases in autism screening and diagnostic tools.

-Autistic people are anti-social
+MYTH: Autistic people are anti-social

-Autistic people may need support with social skills or interact differently with the world around them, but most autistic people enjoy having friendships and other meaningful relationships.
+FACT: Autistic people may need support with social skills or interact differently with the world around them, but many autistic people enjoy having friendships and other meaningful relationships.

-All autistic people have outstanding talents
+MYTH: All autistic people have outstanding talents

-The characteristics of autism vary significantly from person to person.
+FACT: The characteristics of autism vary significantly from person to person.
 Some autistic people have extraordinary memories, but most don't.
 Forget the Rain Man stereotype - like all people, autistic people have diverse and varied strengths.

-Autistic people are intellectually disabled
+MYTH: Autistic people are intellectually disabled